Why I am Still a Christian

 The resurrection is the best explanation of these facts because:

-• All the authorities of the day would have liked to be able to show a dead body as evidence that the Jesus character was a fraud.
+- All the authorities of the day wished they had a dead body as evidence to show that the Jesus character was a fraud, however, there was no dead body to be had.
 Even though competent guards were put on the tomb, no dead body of Jesus was found anywhere.
 The best explanation is that he was no longer dead.

-• The disciples had been dispirited.
-To them after Jesus' death there was no possible continuation of the Jesus messiah idea.
+- The disciples had been dispirited.
+Immediately after Jesus' death there was no possible continuation of the Jesus messiah idea.
 In fact they were already returning to their activities from before having met Jesus.
 And yet, when they experienced the risen Jesus, they were completely changed.
 They enthusiastically told everybody about Jesus in spite of adversity for the rest of their lives.
 A living Jesus best explains this.

-If however Jesus was restored to life from the dead, then God must exist to have done this miracle. note By this resurrection God also confirmed who Jesus was and vindicated what Jesus said; these would include that he:
+If however Jesus was restored to life from the dead, then God must exist to have done this miracle. ••• By this resurrection God also confirmed who Jesus was and vindicated what Jesus said; these aspects would include that he:

 I already argued that miracles are possible because the existence of the universe had a beginning.
 (This is indistinguishable from a miracle.
 See notes in the "Why do we exist?" section.
 See also Everybody Believes in the Supernatural.)
 And so if God had already created the universe in a miracle, resurrecting Jesus would have been an "easy" miracle by comparison.